 - cause the screen to freeze (more regularly.)

 - get corrupted and leave you with nothing …

 Worst, if the Excel file is really important you can easily become extremely anxious about it.

-You’ve got the skills to try and address the issue but don’t know where to start.
+You’ve got the Excel skills to try and address the issue but the file is a mess, you are short on time and you don’t know where to start.